USD-AI-ResearchLab/Ensemble-DCNN/README.md

 The paper for the data titled ***5K+ CT images on fractured limbs: A dataset for Medical Imaging Research*** was published at ***Journal of Medical Systems***, link of the paper available on ***https://link.springer.com/article/10.1007/s10916-021-01724-9***

+### Model Availability
+Trained models are available for inference on a request basis